Employment legislation

 An award for injury to feelings is made to compensate for injury to feelings caused by discrimination.
 The award is separate from an award to compensate for financial loss and can be made even where no financial loss has been suffered.
 To assist Employment Tribunals, the Court of Appeal previously set out guidance for quantifying awards for injury to feelings, known as the Vento bands.

-From 6 April 2023, the Vento bands increased as follows:
+On or after 6 April 2025, the Vento bands increased as follows:

 Gender pay gap reporting